Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Conclusions

 \section{Conclusions}

 In this paper, we systematically explored mass transfer in eccentric binaries.
-We extended the General Mass Transfer (GeMT) model introduced in \hyperref[paperI]{Paper~I} to explore the effects of stable, non-conservative mass transfer and its impact on orbital evolution.
-Since our model builds upon the foundation established in \hyperref[paperI]{Paper~I}, the same limitations and conclusions also apply here.
-In addition, we presented the first systematic comparison between eccentric mass transfer frameworks; GeMT is the only framework to date that models self consistently orbital evolution in circular and eccentric orbits under conservative and non-conservative mass transfer, overcoming shortcomings of prior frameworks (Sect.~\ref{sec:six}).
+We extended the GeMT model introduced in \citetalias{2025arXiv250905243P} to explore the effects of stable, nonconservative mass transfer and its impact on orbital evolution.
+Since our model builds upon the foundation established in \citetalias{2025arXiv250905243P}, the same limitations and conclusions also apply here.
+In addition, we presented the first systematic comparison between eccentric mass transfer frameworks; GeMT is the only framework to date that models self-consistent orbital evolution in circular and eccentric orbits under conservative and nonconservative mass transfer, overcoming shortcomings of prior frameworks (Sect.~\ref{sec:six}) Moreover, we demonstrated that the emt, the $\delta$-function (see Appendix D in \citetalias{2025arXiv250905243P}), and the canonical RLOF frameworks are essentially subsets of the GeMT framework.

-In the limit of a quasi-static gravitational potential, we introduced the Global-$L_2$ fit, the first prescription for the position of the Lagrangian $L_2$ point (defined here as the Lagrangian point located behind the accretor irrespective of stellar masses) at periapsis, in units of the instantaneous distance between the two stars for asynchronous and eccentric semi-detached binaries (Appendix \ref{app:L_2_position}).
-This fit was used to quantifiy the angular momentum loss parameter $\gamma$ (i.e., the efficiency of angular momentum extraction during non-conservative mass transfer) for $L_2$ mass loss in circular and eccentric orbits.
+Under the approximation of a quasi-static gravitational potential \citep{2007ApJ...660.1624S}, we introduced the global-$L_2$ fit, the first prescription for the position of the Lagrangian $L_2$ point (defined here as the Lagrangian point located behind the accretor irrespective of stellar masses) at periapsis, in units of the instantaneous distance between the two stars for asynchronous and eccentric semidetached binaries (Appendix \ref{app:L_2_position}).
+This fit was used to quantify the angular momentum loss parameter $\gamma$ (i.e., the efficiency of angular momentum extraction during nonconservative mass transfer) for $L_2$ mass loss in circular and eccentric orbits.
 The specific angular momentum carried away during $L_2$ mass loss is highest for circular orbits and decreases with increasing eccentricity (Fig.~\ref{fig:different_gammas}).
-Furthermore, increasingly supersynchronous donors (i.e., higher $f_{\rm don}$) result in lower specific angular momentum carried away by the escaping mass (i.e., lower $\gamma$); a trend especially pronounced for systems with less massive donors ($q < 1$, Fig.~\ref{fig:different_gammas})
+Furthermore, increasingly supersynchronous donors (i.e., higher $f_{\rm don}$) result in lower specific angular momentum carried away by the escaping mass (i.e., lower $\gamma$); a trend especially pronounced for systems with less massive donors ($q < 1$, Fig.~\ref{fig:different_gammas}).